 Great food, stunning views, mediterranean charm.

 Graz is striking from all angles, but the best views are from above.
-There's no better place to start your exploration of Austria's second-largest city than on top of Schlossberg, a tree-covered hill in the city center.
+There's no better place to start your exploration of Austria's second-largest city than on top of Schlossberg, a tree-covered hill in the city centre.

 Walk over to Graz’ landmark - the Uhrturm - a 90 foot (28 meter) clocktower.
 It used to be part of a sprawling castle that stood on Schlossberg but was destroyed by Napoleon.
 Another impressive remainder of Graz' castle is the old bastion, which is only a 5-minute walk north.
 There, you can get up close to historic canons and enjoy more views across the river Mur, which runs past Schlossberg.

 If you have good knees, descend Schlossberg via the winding stone staircase that snakes down from the clock tower.
 Alternatively, you can take the slide, which sweeps you all the way down the mountain.
 Once you’re back down in the city, cross the river and head to restaurant Der Steirer for local tapas.
 Graz is known for its fresh and simple cuisine, which sources from the surrounding region - locals call Graz Austria's "Culinary Capital."

 For dinner, head to Landhauskeller - a restaurant inside a stunning Renaissance courtyard called Landhaushof.
 The menu is full of refined Austrian cooking like Tafelspitz and local fillet of trout, and on warm nights you can eat under the stars.
 Take time to soak in the atmosphere: the arcades around you are illuminated to show their intricate masonry.

 The people of Graz get up early to be first in line at Kaiser Josef Markt.
 This historic farmers’ market spreads out underneath the opera house and is one of the city’s most iconic institutions.
 Wander the stands with fresh produce, meat, and warm country bread that just came fresh out of the oven.
 Getting hungry?
 Breakfast waits for you at one of the huts near the back: Rossian has farm-fresh eggs and a menu that changes daily.